Health care workers are at risk of exposure to infectious diseases while at work, but many diseases can be prevented with immunization.

 What about record keeping?

 It is important to keep a copy of your records.
-Employee records are kept in a confidential electronic database and available to employees at their request.
+Records are kept in a confidential electronic database and available to employees at their request.
+To view or update your records, visit the Immunizations page on Pulse.

 Resources